 MICA affected home owners are being urged to send a carefully drafted letter to their banks asking for their support during the crisis.

-Tomorrow (Saturday) at 12 noon in towns and villages across the county, mica campaigners will be handing out letters to be sent to banks by those whose homes are affected by mica and are still paying their mortgage despite their homes needing to be repaired or demolished.
+On Saturday in towns and villages across the county, mica campaigners handed out letters to be sent to banks by those whose homes are affected by mica and are still paying their mortgage despite their homes needing to be repaired or demolished.

 With the help of an ex-bank manager, the mica redress group has prepared an urgent letter to be sent to banks across the country seeking financial contributions to the mica redress scheme.